katie-snell/katie-snell.github.io/facilities.md

 In addition, the facility houses equipment for sample processing including solid sample preparation, and custom-made on-line and off-line vacuum extraction systems.

-If you are interested in coming to the lab to run samples or sending samples for analysis, please contact [Katie Snell](mailto:kathryn.snell@Colorado.edu)
+If you are interested in coming to the lab to run samples or sending samples for analysis, please contact [Katie Snell](mailto:kathryn.snell@Colorado.edu).
+Please note that due to the current helium shortage, turn around time for analyses on the Delta and CF-IRMS is longer than usual.
+Please contact us as early as possible so we can get your samples into the queue.